CodeSeoul/java_sql_example/README.md

 The `insertExample` and `selectExample` functions use direct database interactions with Java's `java.sql` package.

-The `insertJPAExample` and `retrieveJPAExample` use JPA - Java Persistence API.
+The `joinJPAExample`, `insertJPAExample`, `retrieveJPAExample` use JPA - Java Persistence API.
 This acts as an ORM, or Object-Relation Mapping.
 This automatically generates SQL statements for classes you define as entities.
 This allows developers to worry more about their application and less about their database.

 See information about `java.sql` at https://docs.oracle.com/javase/7/docs/api/java/sql/package-summary.html.